idearium/idearium-lib/README.md

 ```

 It's that easy!
 You can now make changes to the documentation and they will be live reloaded in the browser.

+## Legacy

+This is a newer version of idearium-lib, in monorepo format.
+The previous version of was monolithic and is still used in some projects.

+In order to be able to maintain that code and release updated versions as required, the [`legacy`](https://github.com/idearium/idearium-lib/tree/legacy) branch exists.

+In order to update the older code, branch from `legacy` and create PRs with `legacy` as the base branch.